dodoman8067/mcsm/README.md

 The provided [CMakelists.txt](CMakelists.txt) is designed for Windows + MinGW setup.
 Other platforms may work but you will get NO support by doing this.
 Before building, ensure you have the necessary dependencies and files are in place :

-1. Build the non-static dependencies as it showed in the below.
+1. Build the static dependencies as it showed in the below.

 2. Use the provided [CMakelists.txt](CMakelists.txt) to build the project.
 This can be done with the following command :